rescript-react-native/rescript-react-native/src/apis/NetInfo.md

 ---
 id: apis/NetInfo
 title: NetInfo
-wip: true
 ---

-NetInfo has been removed from React Native.
+`NetInfo` has been removed from React Native.

 Please use [bindings](https://github.com/reason-react-native/netinfo) to the replacement